DigiFors/Wazuh4J/readme.md

 3) To load wazuh rules into the database, run the python script ON THE SAME HOST AS THE DOCKER CONTAINER: `python3 load.py -x <path_to_folder_with_xml_files>`. <br>
 If you want to load xml files from multiple folders just add `-x <another_folder_path` for each folder.
 4) profit
+5) Check out Queries.md to find the answers to... eveyrthing!!!

 use this query for testing: ` match p=(:Rule {id: "101527"})-[:DEPENDS_ON * ]->(:Rule) return p ; `